afatyga/twitter-video/README.md

 # video-afatyga
 EC500 C1 Alex Fatyga <br>
+Adapting the previous assignment, this homework uses multithreading and multiprocessing to create a video of the tweets and pictures of many specified users.
+I use multithreading when creating the images of the tweets and pictures and is used in the implementation of generating one video.
+I use multiprocessing to create many videos at time for different users.
+Each process uses multithreading and having many processes at a time is multiprocessing. <br>
+File twitterHW2.py implements the multithreading and generates a video for one user.
+File HW3Queue.py multiprocesses twitterHW2.py to create many videos at a time.

+# Installation
+- Git clone this repo!
+- Set up Twitter Developer account
+- in terminal, run pip3 install -r requirements.txt

+# To Use
+- 2 ways:
+1. using restartProgram (batch or bash) and modify to run with the twitter users you want, example is provided in code but another is => python3 hw3queue.py user1 user2 user3 user4
+2. in terminal, run python3 hw3queue.py user1 user2 user3        (and so on), this way will not delete other pictures or videos previously created

+# Task 1
+Task 1 is located in ./task1/ <br>
+I tested the code provided in Python Threads vs Processes and saw that CPU bound was faster than IO bound!

 # Main Exercise
 Using the twitter feed, construct a daily video summarizing a twitter handle day <br>